Timeless, Adventurous, Stimulating Movies for Kids

 Co-directed by Tim Maltby and Richard Finn, Norm of the North: Keys of the Kingdom follows Norm, voiced by Andy Toth, the newly crowned polar bear king of the Arctic.
 With such a prestigious title, he travels to New York to accept the key to the city.

 For some reason, Norm goes from hero to villain when he’s framed for a crime he didn’t commit.
-While he is trying to clear his good name, back in the Arctic a vicious bottled-water company has moved in and is starting to steal the ice.
+While he is trying to clear his good name, back in the Arctic, a vicious bottled-water company has moved in and is starting to steal the ice.

 Norm must rely on his friends, both old and new, to clear his good name and help save his kingdom in a winner take all hockey match.
-The movie is perfect for kids because it is a Dove Family-Approved for all ages.
+The movie is perfect for kids because it is Dove Family-Approved for all ages.

 The other voice actors include Cole Howard, Maya Kay, Jennifer Cameron, Alan Marriott, and Brian Drummond.